LethalCompanyCommunity/ModdingWiki/docs/dev/apis/configurable-company/developing-configs.md

 ---
 prev: true
 next: true
-description: How to create configurations for your plugin and how to use them.
+description: How to create Configurable Company configurations for your plugin and how to use them.
 ---

 # Developing Configurations with Configurable Company